-On examination of the proposed infrastructure, the designated sites, as well as the policies of the local authorities, one location emerges where possible In-Combination impacts may arise as a result of the plan, namely at Baldoyle Bay SAC and SPA.
-This impact could potentially arise as a result of the construction of a Bus Rapid Transit to the new development area around Clongriffin and the associated development of this suburb.
-The protection of these two designated sites is also a matter for the local authority and in this regard the Draft Local Area Plan for this area - Baldoyle-Stapolin - contains the following objectives:
+In relation to Baldoyle, this impact could potentially arise as a result of the construction of a Bus Rapid Transit to the new development area around Clongriffin and the associated development of this suburb.
+The protection of these two designated sites is also a matter for the local authority and in this regard the Draft Local Area Plan for this area - Baldoyle-Stapolin -contains the following objectives:

-- Objective GI 8 Maintain or restore the favourable conservation condition of Annex 1 habitat(s) and/or the Annex II species for which the Baldoyle cSAC has been selected: - [1140] Mudflats and sandflats not covered by seawater at low tide - o [1310] Salicornia and other annuals colonizing mud and sand - [1330] Atlantic salt meadows (Glauco-Puccinellietalia maritimae) - o [1410] Mediterranean salt meadows (Juncetalia maritimi) - Objective GI 9 Maintain qualifying interest habitats and species within the Baldoyle Bay SPA and SAC at favourable conservation condition to ensure the ecological integrity of Baldoyle Bay and further ensure that the LAP lands continue to provide supporting function for the Qualifying Interest species.

-• Objective GI 10 Ensure that sufficient information is provided as part of development, plan or project proposals to enable Appropriate Assessment screening to be undertaken and to enable a fully informed assessment of impacts on biodiversity to be made.
+- Objective GI 8 Maintain or restore the favourable conservation condition of Annex 1 habitat(s) and/or the Annex II species for which the Baldoyle cSAC has been selected: - [1140] Mudflats and sandflats not covered by seawater at low tide - o [1310] Salicornia and other annuals colonizing mud and sand - o [1330] Atlantic salt meadows (Glauco-Puccinellietalia maritimae) - o [1410] Mediterranean salt meadows (Juncetalia maritimi) - Objective GI 9 Maintain qualifying interest habitats and species within the Baldoyle Bay SPA and SAC at favourable conservation condition to ensure the ecological integrity of Baldoyle Bay and further ensure that the LAP lands continue to provide supporting function for the Qualifying Interest species. - Objective GI 10 Ensure that sufficient information is provided as part of development, plan or project proposals to enable Appropriate Assessment screening to be undertaken and to enable a fully informed assessment of impacts on biodiversity to be made.

-The Authority is therefore satisfied that no significant In-Combination effects will arise as a result of the Implementation Plan.
+The Authority is therefore satisfied that no significant In-Combination effects will arise at Baldoyle Bay as a result of the Implementation Plan.